jinningwang/ltbvis_lite/README.md

 ## Config
 Some parameters are stored in `config.mat`.
 You can modify it manually.

+**Save the config into config.mat if you make any change of the default configuration, or the new seetings will not take effect.**

 | name       | default value                           | info                                                  |
 |:-----------|:----------------------------------------|:------------------------------------------------------|
 | framerate  | 30                                      | fps (frames per second).                              |